What is discrimination?

 Any individual who believes he or she has been discriminated against in an employment or educational opportunity may file a complaint of discrimination and the D&EO office will process your complaint ensuring you receive due process.

 Additionally, individuals who believe they have suffered discrimination may file a complaint with organizations external to UAF.
 For employment discrimination issues you may contact the Alaska State Human Rights Commission or the Equal Employment Opportunity Commission at the below addresses within 180 calendar days of the alleged discriminatory act.
 For discrimination in regard to an educational opportunity, students may file a complaint with the U.S. Department of Education within 180 calendar days of the alleged discriminatory act.
+Please note that a complaint can be filed with the campus Office of Diversity & Equal Opportunity and with the office of Civil Rights (employees) or U.S. Department of Education (students) simultaneously.

 Alaska State Human Rights Commission